kitian616/jekyll-TeXt-theme/_posts/2022-12-23-New-SMS-Stealer-APK.md

 - `android.permission.RECEIVE_SMS`: Allows an application to receive SMS messages.
 - `android.permission.SEND_SMS`: Allows an application to send SMS messages.
 - `android.permission.RECEIVE_MMS`: Allows an application to receive MMS messages.
-- android.permission.RECEIVE_WAP_PUSH`: Allows an application to receive WAP push messages.
+- `android.permission.RECEIVE_WAP_PUSH`: Allows an application to receive WAP push messages.

-These permissions are requested using the requestPermissions method of the Activity class, which displays a system dialog to the user asking for permission.
-The requestPermissions method takes two arguments: an array of strings representing the permissions being requested, and an integer request code that is used to identify the request when the result is received in the onRequestPermissionsResult method.
+These permissions are requested using the `requestPermissions` method of the Activity class, which displays a system dialog to the user asking for permission.
+The `requestPermissions` method takes two arguments: an array of strings representing the permissions being requested, and an integer request code that is used to identify the request when the result is received in the onRequestPermissionsResult method.

 The code also starts an activity to change the default SMS app to the current app by creating an Intent object with the action "android.provider.Telephony.ACTION_CHANGE_DEFAULT" and setting the package name of the current app as an extra.
 The activity is started using the startActivity method of the Activity class.

-Here some of the application during my testing of the app such as viewing items/services, booking items/services, adding items/services to a shopping cart, and checkout.
+Here some of the application interface during my testing of the app such as viewing items/services, booking items/services, adding items/services to a shopping cart, and checkout.

 ![Snipaste_2022-12-23_20-55-50-removebg-preview](https://user-images.githubusercontent.com/56353946/209341218-3910f52d-de6c-4100-b6e1-6c07470f98ee.png)
 ![Snipaste_2022-12-23_20-56-34-removebg-preview](https://user-images.githubusercontent.com/56353946/209341219-88303f48-b1b7-497b-b805-25f2b01b7b40.png)